WeAreSeismica/seismica-sce/README.md

 - `git clone git@github.com:WeAreSeismica/biblib.git`
 - `conda activate seismica`
 - `pip install /path/to/put/biblib/files/biblib`

+Note that biblib is not available through conda or pip (the one available from pip is not the same module), though it can be installed in a conda env by using pip with the downloaded source code.
+We use a fork of the original source code that has been updated for compatibility with Python 3.10+.

 To install anystyle locally on a linux machine, run:
 - `sudo apt install ruby-dev`